zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 - Resolution and colorspace: Mobile devices can be among the most demanding ways to view an image.
 That said, a 500 ppi mobile display and an e-ink reader with limited processing power want very different things from a photograph.
 Both Kindle gurus and the platform's own documentation advise authors to consider their readers' needs.
 Good advice!

 - Grayscale, btw: Kindle documention doesn't mention which grayscale conversion standard they utilize (or if it's proprietary, which some authors have asserted).
-I can only say that it's worth testing your color illustrations on Amazon's own e-ink hardware. <a href="#ref1" alt="back">↩</a>
+I can only say that it's worth testing your color illustrations on Amazon's own e-ink hardware.

+<a href="#ref1" alt="back">Back ↩</a>

 <h4 id="note2">Note 2</h4>

 [DPI.lv](https://dpi.lv/) helped me get a better idea of my reader's resolution needs.
 Then it was time to experiment.
 Like the rest of the content, photos were tested on half a dozen different devices.
-Then I solicited feedback (and screenshots) from beta testers. <a href="#ref2" alt="back">↩</a>
+Then I solicited feedback (and screenshots) from beta testers. <a href="#ref2" alt="back">Back  ↩</a>

 <h4 id="note3">Note 3</h4>

 ImageMagick's great `convert` command let me quickly transform SVGs to GIFs.
 However, it did have some trouble with the bilingual copy on my maps.

 I needed all the visuals to look consistent, and styled the text with a generic `font-family="sans-serif"`.
 But ImageMagick stumbled with Chinese fonts.
 The program outputted Chinese text in serifed type, even though it outputted English text in the sans-serif I expected.
-As I couldn't find a remedy, the SVG maps were converted to GIF using Inkscape instead. <a href="#ref3" alt="back">↩</a>
+As I couldn't find a remedy, the SVG maps were converted to GIF using Inkscape instead. <a href="#ref3" alt="back">Back ↩</a>

 <h4 id="note4">Note 4</h4>